They’re a convenient and reliable source for your morning coffee until you realize it’s been forever since you’ve properly cleaned your machine.

 White Distilled Vinegar

-White distilled vinegar is a cheap and readily available option that’s often used as a cleaner, and it really does a good job of breaking down scale.
+White distilled vinegar is a cheap and readily available option that’s often used as a cleaner, and it really does a good job of breaking down the scale.
 However, vinegar gives off a strong odor especially when heated, so it might not be the best option if you’re sensitive.

 If you’re going to take the time to descale your machine, you might as well do the job right and clean the removable parts, too.
 You’ll need some dish soap and a sponge or cloth for this.